FormidableLabs/webpack-dashboard/README.md

 ### Use

-*Note that terminal mouse events are not currently supported by the default OSX Terminal.app.
-While the rest of the dashboard works correctly, if you wish to scroll through the logs and modules, you may want to use an alternative such as [iTerm2](https://www.iterm2.com/index.html)*
+***OS X Terminal.app users:*** Make sure that **View → Allow Mouse Reporting** is enabled, otherwise scrolling through logs and modules won't work.
+If your version of Terminal.app doesn't have this feature, you may want to check out an alternative such as [iTerm2](https://www.iterm2.com/index.html).

 #### Turn off errors